itsrealkarthik/Support-Agent-Chatbot/README.md

 - **Flask**: A lightweight WSGI web application framework in Python.
 - **BeautifulSoup**: A library for parsing HTML and XML documents.
 - **SerpAPI**: A real-time API to access search engine results.
-- **Hugging Face Transformers**: A library for state-of-the-art NLP models.
+- **Google Gemini API**: A library for state-of-the-art LLM models.
 - **Requests**: A simple HTTP library for Python.

 ## Project Structure